Updated 2026-03-15

 The best email marketing tool depends on your situation:

 Volume matters.
 Solo designers can use simpler tools.
-Agencies need platforms that handle team workflows.
+Agencies need platforms that handle team workflows and multiple client pipelines.

 Visual presentation.
 Design is visual.
-Choose a platform that displays your work well in emails.
+Choose a platform that displays your work well in emails and does not compress images aggressively.

 What Actually Works for Designers